 Fear is important to our survival.
-I wouldn’t be here today writing this blog if our species hadn’t developed a fear response that allowed humans to survive a wide range of threats.
+We wouldn’t be here today if our species hadn’t developed a fear response that allowed humans to survive a wide range of threats.
 Threats we continue to face.
 Threats you face during firearms training?
-Maybe so . . .
+Maybe so.

 Fear is Normal

-That kind of fear is a close cousin to fear generated by performance anxiety.
-Screwing-up with a gun might not be injurious, but it could be embarrassing.
+That kind of fear is a close cousin to the fear generated by performance anxiety.
+Screwing up with a gun might not be injurious, but it could be embarrassing.
 Loss of face or social status is a deep-seated concern for a lot of people.